No products in the cart.

 Ankylosing Spondylitis:

-Ankylosing Spondylitis is a chronic inflammatory condition primarily affecting the spine and the sacroiliac joints (joints linking the pelvis and lower spine).
-This condition can lead to severe, chronic pain and discomfort.
-It’s more than just a backache; it’s a serious health issue that requires attention.
-Alarmingly, Ankylosing Spondylitis affects around 200,000 people in the UK, according to the National Ankylosing Spondylitis Society.
+Ankylosing Spondylitis is a chronic inflammatory condition that primarily targets the spine and the sacroiliac joints, which connect the pelvis to the lower spine.
+This serious disorder can lead to severe, long-term pain and discomfort, far beyond ordinary backache.
+In the UK, Ankylosing Spondylitis affects around 200,000 people, according to the National Axial Spondyloarthritis Society (NASS, 2023).

-Persistent lower back pain and stiffness, especially after periods of rest and inactivity, are early indicators.
-Pain that improves with movement but worsens with rest, alongside inflammation in other parts of the body like the eyes (uveitis), are common symptoms.
-Ignoring these signs can lead to severe consequences — untreated Ankylosing Spondylitis can cause spinal deformities, cardiovascular issues, and reduced lung capacity due to the rigidity of the rib cage.
+Early symptoms often include persistent lower back pain and stiffness, especially after periods of rest or inactivity.
+Pain that improves with movement but worsens with inactivity, as well as inflammation in other parts of the body (such as the eyes, in the form of uveitis), are classic indicators.
+If left untreated, Ankylosing Spondylitis can lead to spinal deformity, cardiovascular complications, and reduced lung function due to chest wall rigidity.

-Treatment is crucial to manage symptoms and prevent complications.
-Common treatments include nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation, physical therapy to maintain flexibility and posture, and in severe cases, biologic medications that target specific pathways in the immune system.
-Amidst these therapies, the role of a Lower Back Lumbar Support Brace by BackReviver cannot be overstated.
+Timely treatment is crucial for managing symptoms and preventing complications.
+Common treatments include NSAIDs for pain and inflammation, physical therapy to maintain posture and flexibility, and, when necessary, biologic medications for more severe cases.
+As an adjunct to these therapies, a Lower Back Lumbar Support Brace by BackReviver can be a valuable part of the management plan.

 For Spondylolisthesis